How To Build Your Own Pre-Workout Supplement

 If you like to exercise first thing in the morning, I recommend starting with a cup of coffee and then following up with your pre-workout smoothie.
 Or you can have your coffee and smoothie together by using coffee as all or part of the liquid in your blender.

-Exercise is awesome for you, but science has also shown that excessive exercise can cause free radicals to be produced in the body, along with short-term oxidative stress to bodily tissues.
+Exercise is great for you, but science has also shown that excessive exercise can cause free radicals to be produced in the body, along with short-term oxidative stress to bodily tissues.
 Overtraining can often happen by accident or on purpose, but either way, there are several natural ways to fight free-radical damage in the body, and one of my favorites is loading up on green foods.

 You obtain electrolytes through food and fluids, and you then lose them through exercise, sweat, and urination.
 Typically, this cycle maintains itself, but a poor diet, or too little or too much exercise, can cause an electrolyte imbalance.
 But there’s an easy fix: Coconut water is often referred to as "nature’s Gatorade" because of its impressive electrolyte replacement abilities.
 In fact, it has even been used for IV hydration in emergency situations.
 Going into a workout with just enough or too few electrolytes is a recipe for poor performance, dehydration, and exhaustion.
 Try using coconut water in your pre-workout smoothie, or making your own coconut water kefir, to boost electrolyte and probiotic levels before your workout.